fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QButtonGroup.md

 - `QButtonGroup::QButtonGroup(QObject * parent = 0)`: Constructs a new, empty button group with the given `parent`.
 - `QButtonGroup::~QButtonGroup()`: Destroys the button group.
 - `void QButtonGroup::addButton(QAbstractButton * button)`: Adds the given `button` to the end of the group's internal list of buttons.
-An id will be assigned to the `button` by this QButtonGroup.
+An id will be assigned to the button by this `QButtonGroup`.
 Automatically assigned ids are guaranteed to be negative, starting with `-2`.
 If you are also assigning your own ids, use positive values to avoid conflicts.
-- `void QButtonGroup::addButton(QAbstractButton * button, int id)`: Adds the given `button` to the `button` group, with the given `id`.
+- `void QButtonGroup::addButton(QAbstractButton * button, int id)`: Adds the given `button` to the button group, with the given `id`.
 It is recommended to assign only positive ids.
 - `QAbstractButton * QButtonGroup::button(int id) const`: Returns the button with the specified `id`, or `0` if no such button exists.
-- `void QButtonGroup::buttonClicked(QAbstractButton * button) [signal]`: This `signal` is emitted when the given `button` is clicked.
-A `button` is clicked when it is first pressed and then released, when its shortcut key is typed, or programmatically when `QAbstractButton::click()` or `QAbstractButton::animateClick()` is called. **Note**: `Signal` buttonClicked is overloaded in this class.
-To connect to this one using the function pointer syntax, you must specify the `signal` type in a static cast, as shown in this example:
+- `void QButtonGroup::buttonClicked(QAbstractButton * button) [signal]`: This signal is emitted when the given `button` is clicked.
+A button is clicked when it is first pressed and then released, when its shortcut key is typed, or programmatically when `QAbstractButton::click()` or `QAbstractButton::animateClick()` is called. **Note**: Signal `buttonClicked` is overloaded in this class.
+To connect to this one using the function pointer syntax, you must specify the signal type in a static cast, as shown in this example:

 ``` cpp
 connect ( buttonGroup, static_cast<void ( QButtonGroup::* ) ( QAbstractButton * ) > \
         ( &QButtonGroup::buttonClicked ), [ = ] ( QAbstractButton *button ) { /* ... */ } );
 ```

-- `void QButtonGroup::buttonClicked(int id) [signal]`: This `signal` is emitted when a button with the given `id` is clicked. **Note**: `Signal` buttonClicked is overloaded in this class.
-To connect to this one using the function pointer syntax, you must specify the `signal` type in a static cast, as shown in this example:
+- `void QButtonGroup::buttonClicked(int id) [signal]`: This signal is emitted when a button with the given `id` is clicked. **Note**: Signal `buttonClicked` is overloaded in this class.
+To connect to this one using the function pointer syntax, you must specify the signal type in a static cast, as shown in this example:

 ``` cpp
 connect ( buttonGroup, static_cast<void ( QButtonGroup::* ) ( int ) > \
         ( &QButtonGroup::buttonClicked ), [ = ] ( int id ) { /* ... */ } );
 ```

-- `void QButtonGroup::buttonPressed(QAbstractButton * button) [signal]`: This `signal` is emitted when the given `button` is pressed down. **Note**: `Signal` buttonPressed is overloaded in this class.
-To connect to this one using the function pointer syntax, you must specify the `signal` type in a static cast, as shown in this example:
+- `void QButtonGroup::buttonPressed(QAbstractButton * button) [signal]`: This signal is emitted when the given `button` is pressed down. **Note**: Signal `buttonPressed` is overloaded in this class.
+To connect to this one using the function pointer syntax, you must specify the signal type in a static cast, as shown in this example:

 ``` cpp
 connect ( buttonGroup, static_cast<void ( QButtonGroup::* ) ( QAbstractButton * ) > \